 Within the limits of the Fourteenth Amendment, different states handle parole violations in different ways.
 As an example, consider the parole violation hearing process in Georgia:

-- After the hearing, the hearing officer submits a written report to the Parole Board.
+- After the hearing, the hearing officer submits a written report to the parole board.

-- At the final hearing, the Board will determine, by majority vote, whether the parolee violated a parole condition and whether the violation warrants parole revocation.
+- At the final hearing, the board will determine, by majority vote, whether the parolee violated a parole condition and whether the violation warrants parole revocation.

 Penalties for a Parole Violation

-Get Professional Legal Help with Your Parole Issue
+Get Professional Legal Help With Your Parole Issue